Nishant197/XenonStack_Softwares/README.md

 - [Javascript & jQuery] - For Behaviour.
 - [GitHub Pages] - For Hosting
 - [Firebase Authentication] - For Admin Authentication
-- [Firebase Realtime Database] - Key value Pair NoSQL database
+- [Firebase Realtime Database] - Key-Value Pair Based NoSQL database

 ## How to Visit